 View of this departure of the troops from the 101st Airborne was real close to where I was working so it was easy to click this picture.
 The bomb shelter was also close at hand and I will never forget the night I was working late and had to occupy it.

 A picture of Hue, Vietnam which I was stationed near.
 We had some Vietnamese ladies working on the Seabee base with the style of dress shown here.
 We made a sight-seeing tour of Hue; including the palace.
 A little guy named Joe gave us the grand tour.

 A wave caught my wife by surprise while swimming when I was stationed in Pearl Harbor, Hawaii.
 I enjoyed my three year tour in Hawaii and was married there in 1972.
 Sue and I had many happy memories of Hawaii.
 For our honeymoon Sue won a three-day trip to a neighboring island with all expenses paid.

 Anyone visiting Hawaii more than likely ended up at Sea Life Park.
 I snapped this picture just right when the whales took to flight along with getting this young lady and her dog in the picture.

 My wife "Sue" did not stop with the photo outside the Hawaii Five-O studios (1972) but insisted on having a picture of herself and all the Five-O top actors; including Jack Lord!
 We waited outside His travel trailer at one of the Five-O shooting scenes until he came out.
-After much time and effort the mission was accomplished and her persistence paid off with being photographed with all Five-O actors!
+After much time and effort the mission was accomplished, and her persistence paid off, by being photographed with all Five-O's major stars!